MarcoHassan/Natural-Language-Processing/README.md

 Here the picture is more scattered but nonetheless some trends are noticeable like the first topic being clearly associated with the Politics Magazine.

+## Final Section

+The final section contains some refinements to the code displayed so far.

+Words are weighted with the **term frequency - inverse document frequency (idf)** statistics that measure how important a word is to a document in a collection (or corpus) of documents.

+This have proven to be fundamental in text mining as the importance of the word is now weihted by the numbers of articles in which the word appears.
+If the word appears in many articles it is possibly a most widly used word that does not relly reveals the context of a text and it is therefore underweighted in comparison to a word that appears frequently in some articles but not so often in general.

+According to this new weight new descriptive analysis with the weighted words can be derived and interestingly enought the results quite differ and are more specific.
+It is less about government in genral but more about Syria and Aleppo etc.

+A second improvement is done by looking at bundels of words in the text mining analysis and in the sentiment analysis.
+Like that we were able to filter out words preceeded by negation terms that would revert the classical meaning of a word and do further refinements, which are outlined in the document.